dvdmtw98/blog/Post Vault/articles/2021-03-24-overthewire-bandit-level-26-level-27.md

 -rw-r----- 1 bandit26 bandit26  258 May  7  2020 text.txt
 ```

-We see an binary file called "bandit27-do".
+We see a binary file called "bandit27-do".
 If we look at its properties we see that the file is owned by bandit27 and the SUID bit of the file is set as well.
-Which means that using the binary if we run any other command that command will have the same permissions as the owner of the binary (in this case the commands will have bandit27 permissions)
+This means that using the binary if we run any other command that command will have the same permissions as the owner of the binary (in this case the commands will have bandit27 permissions)

-So lets try to cat the content of the password file of bandit27 using the binary.
+So let us try to cat the content of the password file of bandit27 using the binary.

 ```
 bandit26@bandit:~$ ./bandit27-do cat /etc/bandit_pass/bandit27